Halladay Appraisal Services Ltd. has answers to "Frequently Asked Questions"

 Once the report has been delivered, how can I have certainty that the final number is veritable?
 (Go to list of questions)In communicating an appraisal report, each appraiser must ensure the following:

 Who hires an appraiser?
 (Go to list of questions)Mortgage lenders are an appraiser's typical customer, requiring their services to ensure real estate involved in a mortgage transaction is enough to cover a loan balance in the case of default.
-Appraisers also provide opinions in litigation cases, tax matters and investment decisions.
+Appraisers also provide opinions in litigation cases, tax matters and investment decisions to advise home owners.

 Where does Halladay Appraisal Services Ltd. get the data used to estimate values in Winnipeg and surrounding areas?
 (Go to list of questions)Compiling information is one of the primary roles of an appraiser.
 Data can be classified as either Specific or General.
 Specific data is gathered from the home itself; Location, condition, amenities, size and other specifics are documented by the appraiser while on site.

 General data is received from a numerous places.
 Local Multiple Listing Services (MLS) have information on recently sold homes that might be used as comparables.
 Halladay Appraisal Services Ltd. also has access to the Provincial Assessment data which includes sales throughout the province and SABRE (Solds for Appraisers & Brokers of Real Estate).
 To double-check actual sales prices, we research items in the assessor's office and other public documents that are usually online nowadays.

 And last but not least, the appraiser assimilates general data from his or her past experience in doing assignments for other properties in the same market.